roddhjav/apparmor.d/docs/development/autopkgtest.md

 **Update `apparmor.d` in the VM**

-Others VM defined in this project ships with a `aa-update` command that build and update the package.
+The other VMs defined in this project ship with an `aa-update` command that builds and installs the package.
 This does not apply to the `test` flavor because:

 1. We do not want to mount this project to a VM where the tests can be destructive
 2. The `setup-testbed` script gets rid of most build dependencies for `apparmor.d`